dnbaumgartner/XPilotView/README.md

 ### Calibrating the Gyro

-The gyro occasionaly develops an offset in one of the rate axis.
+The gyro occasionally develops an offset in one of the rate axis.
 This is indicated when the view drifts while your head is held in a fixed position.
 Clicking the zeroing button temporarily returns the view to the center position but drifts off again.

-The gyro should be recalibrated by the following steps:
+The gyro should be recalibrated either from the X-Plane XPilotView menu setting as described in the following 'XPilotView Settings' section or by the following steps using the Android Billiard (MiniIMUEn) app:

 1) Connect the Billiard app (MiniIMUEn.apk) to the gyro.
 1) Select the Config display.